 The most common knee injuries include dislocations, tears and sprains of the soft tissues, and fractures around the knee.
 In a lot of cases, the injuries involve more than one structure.

-Swelling and pain are two of the most common indicators of knee injury.
+Swelling and pain are two of the most common indicators of a knee injury.
 The knee may also catch or lock up.
-Several knee injuries may also result to instability—a feeling that the knee is going to give out.
+Several knee injuries may also result in instability—a feeling that the knee is going to give out.

 Kneecap (Patellar) Fractures

-Because the kneecap functions like a shield for the knee joint, it can easily be broken.
-Patellar fractures account for at least 1 percent of all the fractures and will often require surgery to heal as it is a floating and moving bone.
+Because the kneecap functions as a shield for the knee joint, it can easily be broken.
+Patellar fractures account for at least 1 per cent of all the fractures and will often require surgery to heal as it is a floating and moving bone.
 It is common among people who are 20 to 50 years old.
 Men are twice more likely to get kneecap fractures compared to women.